Chicago parish fiercely backs priest after sex abuse claims

 He also has the ear of city leaders, who’ve marched alongside him.

-In Pfleger’s absence, guest pastors preach at the 1,500-member St. Sabina, which runs a school and community center.
+During Pfleger’s absence, the Rev. Reginald Williams Jr. of a nearby church preached during a recent Black history celebration at the 1,500-member St. Sabina, which runs a school and community center.

 “We’ve prayed for him.
 I just want to lift him up one more time.
-I cannot say enough about the gift that is Michael Lewis Pfleger,” the Rev. Reginald Williams Jr. of a nearby church said recently.
+I cannot say enough about the gift that is Michael Lewis Pfleger,” Williams said.
 “I thank God for you.
 If you’re going down, we’re going down with you.”

 Parishioners, spaced apart in pews and wearing masks, applauded.